NenadPantelic/Voice-assistant/README.md

 # Voice assistant Lindo
 Voice assistant project based on speech recognition and text-to-speech synthesis.
 Done as part of the graduation thesis.
-The project is developed in Python3.
+The project was developed in Python3.
 Voice-assistant (named Lindo) is a Linux voice assistant based on the Speech recognition Python library.
 Speech recognition library supports multiple cloud API speech-to-text services.
 I tested some of them:

 - Google speech-to-text
 - Google Cloud